percona/pbm-docs/docs/features/snapshots.md

 * Copying files — done by the user / client app
 * Completing the backup / restore — done by PBM.

 This is the first stage of the snapshot-based backups where you can make them manually.
-Automated snapshot-based backups are planned for future releases.
+Automated snapshot-based backups are planned for the future.

 ## Make a backup